Running Network Simulations with BMTK#

 current_clamp

 IClampcsvnwballenDirectly injects current into one or more cells in the network.
-Shape of stimulus may be a simple block, or user may specify more advanced current form using a csv, nwb, or hdf5 file.
+Shape of the stimulus may be a simple block, or user may specify more advanced current form using a csv, nwb, or hdf5 file.

 BioNet, PointNet